When I told folks that I was working with flannel on my next quilt, I got a lot of questions.

 You know why the results are this good?
 I used good quality flannel!
 It makes such a difference.

-For this test I used flannel from Timeless Treasures – the same manufacturer who makes the high-quality quilting cotton I use for many of my quilts.
+For this test I used flannel from Timeless Treasures – a well-established manufacturer sold in quilt shops.
 I’m so excited with how terrific the results are that I’m planning two quilts using it.

 The first is a remake of the Peekaboo Bears quilt with flannel backgrounds and non-flannel applique.
 Here are just a few of those blocks.